aminrj/aminrj.github.io/_posts/2024-11-28-iot-with-zigbee2mqtt-raspberry-pi--home-assistant-guide.md

 This setup seamlessly integrates diverse devices and creates powerful, energy-saving automations.

-# 2. Walktrhough
+# 2. The Walkthrough

-## 0. Prerequisits
+## 0. Prerequisite

 There are some prerequisits that I won't present in this walkthrough.

 You need three things:

-1. Have you RaspberryPi OS installed and connected to the network
+1. Have your RaspberryPi OS installed and connected to the network
 2. Have a Zigbee dongle attached to it
 3. Be able to ssh into your RaspberryPi